-Non-real estate financial assets including non-mortgage related securities and certain hedging transactions that may produce nonqualifying income for purposes of the REIT gross income tests.
+Non-real estate investments including non-mortgage related securities and certain hedging transactions that may produce non-qualifying income for purposes of the REIT gross income tests.

 Our investment portfolio at December 31, 2009 primarily consisted of RMBS.
-After the consummation of this offering, we expect that our investment portfolio will continue to consist primarily of RMBS, subject to our REIT qualification and our 1940 Act exemption.
+We expect that our investment portfolio will continue to consist primarily of RMBS, subject to our REIT qualification and our 1940 Act exemption.